yat-labs/yat-docs/yat-docs/docs/guides/2_integration.md

 The recommended claim process is:
 * Clear the cart
 * Add an item to the cart with the relevant Promo code
+* Checkout with the `Stripe` payment provider to put your cart into a `PendingPayment` state (returns a payment intent on the order that can be ignored).
+* Apply a 100% discount code to the `PendingPayment` order via the `applyPromoCode` method
 * Checkout with the `Free` payment provider.

 This flow is achieved with three consecutive calls to the API: